HP OfficeJet Pro 9135e Printer Review

 Chrome OSFully

-On Windows devices, you can install the drivers manually, which you can find here, or you can install the HP Smart app, which will update the drivers automatically.
+On Windows devices, you can manually install the drivers or use the HP Smart app, which will automatically update the drivers.
 There's no need to install drivers or applications on Chrome OS devices and Macs.